janeczku/go-rancher-gen/README.md

 http://10.12.20.122:9090
 ```

-The syntax o the serviceIdentifier parameter is `service-name[.stack-name]`:
+The syntax of the serviceIdentifier parameter is `service-name[.stack-name]`:

 ```liquid
 {{service "web.production"}}